ObipixelGIT/obiAI/README.md

 Here is a breakdown of the functionality:

 - The script starts by importing necessary libraries such as os, openai, pyttsx3, speech_recognition, and emoji.
 - The OpenAI API key is imported from a separate file called "openapikey".
-You will need to get an API key from GPT and add it to a file called "openapikey".
+You will need to get an API key from GPT and add it to a file called "openapikey.py" which is provided.
+You just need to change APIKEY="YOURAPIKEYGOESHERE" and place your API key where I am telling you to place it!
 - The text-to-speech engine is initialized using the pyttsx3 library.
 - The speech recognition module and microphone are initialized using the speech_recognition library.
 - A while loop is created to continuously listen for user input and respond to it.